huggingface/blog/bridgetower.md

 [Nvidia A100 Tensor Core GPU](https://www.nvidia.com/en-us/data-center/a100/) includes the 3rd generation of the [Tensor Core technology](https://www.nvidia.com/en-us/data-center/tensor-cores/).
 Although a newer generation got released recently (H100), this is still the fastest GPU that you will find at most cloud providers.
 We use here the 80GB-memory variant which also offers faster memory bandwidth than the 40GB one.

 [Habana Gaudi2](https://habana.ai/products/gaudi2/) is the second-generation AI hardware accelerator designed by Habana Labs.
-A single server contains 8 accelerator devices with 96GB of memory each.
+A single server contains 8 accelerator devices called HPUs with 96GB of memory each.
 Check out [this previous blog post](https://huggingface.co/blog/habana-gaudi-2-bloom#habana-gaudi2) for a more in-depth presentation and a guide showing how to access it through the [Intel Developer Cloud](https://www.intel.com/content/www/us/en/secure/developer/devcloud/cloud-launchpad.html).
 Furthermore, unlike many AI accelerators on the market, using advanced features to make the most of Gaudi2 is very easy with [Optimum Habana](https://huggingface.co/docs/optimum/habana/index), which enables users to port Transformers-compatible scripts to Gaudi with just a 2-line change.

-## Training Benchmark
+## Benchmark

-To benchmark training, we are going to fine-tune BridgeTower Large using [this checkpoint](https://huggingface.co/BridgeTower/bridgetower-large-itm-mlm-itc).
-It contains 955M parameters and was pretrained on English language using masked language modeling, image-text matching and image-text contrastive loss on [Conceptual Captions](https://huggingface.co/datasets/conceptual_captions), [SBU Captions](https://huggingface.co/datasets/sbu_captions), [MSCOCO Captions](https://huggingface.co/datasets/HuggingFaceM4/COCO) and [Visual Genome](https://huggingface.co/datasets/visual_genome).
+To benchmark training, we are going to fine-tune BridgeTower Large using [this checkpoint](https://huggingface.co/BridgeTower/bridgetower-large-itm-mlm-itc), which contains 955M parameters with all its pretraining heads.
+It was pretrained on English language using masked language modeling, image-text matching and image-text contrastive loss on [Conceptual Captions](https://huggingface.co/datasets/conceptual_captions), [SBU Captions](https://huggingface.co/datasets/sbu_captions), [MSCOCO Captions](https://huggingface.co/datasets/HuggingFaceM4/COCO) and [Visual Genome](https://huggingface.co/datasets/visual_genome).

 This checkpoint is fine-tuned on the [New Yorker Caption Contest dataset](https://huggingface.co/datasets/jmhessel/newyorker_caption_contest) which consists of cartoons from The New Yorker and the most voted captions.

-Hyperparameters are all the same for both accelerators, except the batch size: we managed to fit 48 samples on Gaudi2 against 32 on A100.
+Hyperparameters are all the same for both accelerators, except the batch size: we managed to fit 40 samples on Gaudi2 against 32 on A100.
 You can check them out [here](https://huggingface.co/regisss/bridgetower-newyorker-gaudi2-8x#training-hyperparameters) for Gaudi2 and [there](https://huggingface.co/regisss/bridgetower-newyorker-a100-8x#training-hyperparameters) for A100.

 **When dealing with datasets involving images, data loading is a usual bottleneck** because many costly operations are computed on CPU (image decoding, image augmentations) and then full images are sent to devices.
 Ideally, *we would like to send only raw bytes to devices and then perform decoding and various image transformations on device*.
 But let's see first how to *easily* allocate more resources to data loading for accelerating your runs.